 Dave Walinski wrote from Toledo: " I wanted to let you know that just about the whole old plant is gone now.
 The newer paint plant still remains, but I am not sure how long.
 Just yesterday 18 June two of the large smoke stacks were torn down.
 The third, the large one with the word OVERLAND, is going to be left as a part of the history of that land.
 I live in Toledo and grew up in the neighborhood within a mile of the old plant, and have vivid memories of the air whistle that started the workday, then at noon and at the end of the workday.
 They even had Berdan Avenue, one of the main streets into the plant from the western part of the city, change from a two-way street to one-way in at the beginning of the day, to one-way out at the end of the day, to help the traffic flow to and from the plant."

-A series of large, detailed photos of the demolition site were taken by an unknown photographer on 19 February 2007, and are posted at AbandonedButNotForgotten.com.
+A series of detailed photos of the demolition site were taken by an unknown photographer on 19 February 2007, for a website called AbandonedButNotForgotten.com which has unfortunately lived up to its name.

 On 26 June 2006, the Associated Press reported that the Parkway Jeep factory in Toledo was closing, as the last painted Wrangler body rolled off the assembly line.
 A company spokesman said DaimlerChrysler AG did not yet have a timeline for demolition of the remaining parts of the plant, including smokestacks that date to the 1920's and have been a Toledo landmark for generations.